Wheat contains gluten. Gluten is elastic and can hold bubbles of air, when you make bread you are trapping bubbles of air.

 To make air to fill the bubbles in bread we use the starch in the flour.
 In the fermentation process the starch breaks down into sugar and the yeast feeds on it to create gas.
 If you grind the flour too lightly, you don't break enough starch granules to give food for the yeast to create gas.
 You can go too far and over grind the flour which then gives too much starch damage.
 This then lets the dough ferment too quickly and the dough collapses or goes very slack.

 To make consistent quality flour we need to grind the flour to break open the starch granules, and use wheats with a high gluten content.
 Stone grinding flour doesn't break open enough starch, so loaves are small and have a dense texture.
-Most stoneground flour is firstly stoneground and then rollerground afterwards.

 The Roller Milling Process